xavierfacq/tomcat-session-redis-cluster/README.md

 Requirements:
 - JDK, Maven
-- an Apache Tomcat 7 / 8
+- an Apache Tomcat
-- a Redis cluster (tested with 3.2 and 5.0.5)
+- a Redis cluster

 ## Supports:
    - Apache Tomcat 7
    - Apache Tomcat 8
    - Apache Tomcat 9

+   - Redis cluster 3.2
+   - Redis cluster 5.0

 ## How do I use it?